 Ray-Ban’s wayfarers have been around for over 80 years and have always been popular sunglasses (reaching its peak of popularity in the ‘80s thanks to Tom Cruise in Risky Business).
 And there was only one brand that could improve on this classic design — Ray-Ban.
-These new wayfarers are the perfect all-around sunglasses, great for (almost) every occasion — and this reviewer’s Top Pick for best sunglasses for men and women.
+These new wayfarers are the perfect all-around choice, great for (almost) every occasion — and this reviewer’s Top Pick for best sunglasses for men and women.

-These unique aviator style sunglasses by Dior are all the rage right now with social media influencers setting eyewear trends all over the world.
+These unique aviator style glasses by Dior are all the rage right now with social media influencers setting eyewear trends all over the world.
 So, if you're looking to up your facebook fame, snapchat supremacy or instagram influence, then you should be looking at these spectacular spectacles.
 Their angular and round shape means they work for most face shapes, meaning these are the best sunglasses to invest in if you want to make an impact online.

 The most recent trend is to wear sporty oversized glasses.
 The bigger the better.
-This model by Gucci is a perfect example of the newest in-style sunglasses.
+This model by Gucci is a perfect example of the newest in-style eye-wear.
 These way-oversized sunglasses include cute star elements on the frames, and you can wear them with everything bar a prom dress.
 Don't worry about the size — the trend is following this fashionable pair of sunglasses.

 Randolph has created some of the best military sunglasses.
-These near-indestructible sunglasses (thanks to Randolph’s handcrafted, 23k gold-plated frames and double-baked lenses) are considered the best sunglasses for men and women who take to the sky.
+These near-indestructible glasses (thanks to Randolph’s handcrafted, 23k gold-plated frames and double-baked lenses) are considered the best sunglasses for men and women who take to the sky.
 These non-polarized lenses give your eyes full coverage, and Randolph’s signature temples fit snugly under helmets and headphones.
 Perfect for the cockpit.

-Sports men and women will absolutely love Under Armour’s Igniter Sunglasses.
+Sports men and women will absolutely love Under Armour’s Igniter.
 Their Armoursight® lenses enhance contrast which allows you to see every detail, making these one of the best polarized sunglasses for the money.
 At the same time, their ArmourFusion frames are built for both durability and a no-slip comfortable fit which inclines me to recommend them as the best sunglasses for running.

-If you’re a bit of a clutz and don’t spend a lot on sunglasses because you lose and/or break them often, then Carfia’s Polarized Sunglasses may be just what you’re looking for.
+If you’re a bit of a clutz and don’t spend a lot because you lose and/or break them often, then Carfia’s Polarized Sunglasses may be just what you’re looking for.
 Easily some of the best cheap sunglasses around, they are built to last.
 Three barrel hinges mean these can be sat on, pulled apart and squished in your bag without losing their aesthetically pleasing shape.

 Stand out in the city with these luxurious and functional shades.
 For the more angular faced Ray-Ban fans, I introduce to you Ray-Ban’s round metal sunglasses.
 Keep the style, comfort, durability and protection of Ray-Ban’s renowned aviators and wayfarers without making your face look like a rubik's cube.
 Not to mention the price, which makes these some of the best value sunglasses.

-Probably the most stylish sunglasses you can wear on the day-to-day for the price.
+Probably the most stylish glasses you can wear on the day-to-day for the price.
 These scratch-resistant frames carry the signature Burberry checked pattern that is sure to attract attention without you having to do a thing.
-Comfortable enough to be worn all day, these sunglasses are perfect for the modern day woman (or man).
+Comfortable enough to be worn all day, these are perfect for the modern day woman (or man).

 The ‘70s come crashing back with these retro-grade shades, armed with modern tech in the form of Plutonite lens material and Prizm Ruby Lens tint.
 Designed for seeing high contrast colors, these are one of the best tints for sunglasses.
 Recommended for athletes and anyone who wants to see the world in a new light, safe in the knowledge that you have some of the best sunglasses for eye protection.